Mahmoud Afshartous: Death

 When Prime Minister Mohammad Mossadegh (leader of the National Front, a liberal democrat and a nationalist) increasingly governed without parliament to lessen the Shah's power, some politicians feared that his democratic measures would end in despotism.
 Mossadegh organized a plebiscite to dissolve the parliament.
 The opposition feared that he would ally with the communist Tudeh party, become a Soviet-influenced dictator and abolish the Iranian monarchy.
 In March 1953 the imperial court, aided by clergy, expelled army officers and politicians, organized a conspiracy against the prime minister.
 Mozaffar Baqai, founding member of the Iranian Toilers' party and former Mossadegh associate, allied with General Fazlollah Zahedi (a friend of the Shah) to depose Mossadegh.
 To prepare for the coup the police apparatus had to be dismantled, and the conspirators met at Baqai's house to plan the murder of the chief of police.
-Afshartous was kidnapped when he was lured to Hossein Katibi's house for a meeting.
-He was brought to the mountains near Tehran, tortured and strangled by a group headed by Katibi on 24 April 1953.
+Afshartous was kidnapped when he was lured to Hossein Khatibi's house for a meeting.
+He was brought to the mountains near Tehran, tortured and strangled by a group headed by Khatibi on 24 April 1953.
 Khatibi affirmed that Afshartous had documents describing a roundup of US agents and supporters of the Shah.
-This sealed Afshartous' fate, and the plot against the democratically elected prime minister ended with the CIA-sponsored coup d’etat of 19 August 1953 later known as Operation Ajax.
+This sealed Afshartous' fate, and the plot against the prime minister ended with the CIA-sponsored coup d’etat of 19 August 1953, later known as Operation Ajax.

 Afshartous was posthumously promoted to two-star general (or major-general— sar-lashkar) by Mossadegh, and he was buried in Tehran's Tajrish neighborhood at the Reza-Pahlavi-Hospital (known as Afshartous Hospital at the beginning of the 1979 Iranian Revolution, and later Shohada (Martyr) Hospital).
-The Shah sent his half-brother, Prince Gholam Reza Pahlavi, to Banou Fatemeh Soltan's house to extend condolences from the Pahlavi monarchy.
+The Shah sent his half-brother, Prince Gholam Reza, to Banou Fatemeh Soltan's house to extend condolences from the Pahlavi monarchy.
 Banou Fatemeh Afshartous, grieving the loss of her son, asked the prince: "I am wondering that my son's murderer sent you to come here.
 What did my son do wrong than only being a real patriot who loved his country?
 What did my son do wrong in the eyes of his murderer, the Shah, your brother?"
 The prince left, and Afshartous' family cut its ties to the imperial court.